gotchoices/MyCHIPs/doc/use-native.md

 - Iaunch the MyCHIPs server.
 For production use, you should likely make real certificates and agent IDs as explained [later](use-pki.md).
 This will avoid the need for your users to install your self-signed site CA.

+## Private CHIP Service Provider
+MyCHIPs is built to be able to run as a small-scale site which can be operated by:
+- an individual for one's own account
+- an individual for family and friends
+- a company for its own employees

+In this mode, the server would typically be managed by a person who would enter new accounts and personal data and would then issue a connection ticket manually to new users.
+This could be one in the existing admin SPA or in some custom interface that might be built to interact with the database directly.

+## Production CHIP Service Provider
+In a larger scale setting, it may be preferable to have users be able to sign themselves up.
+MyCHIPs now includes a simple web service for this when the server is launched using the --home=true option.

+It will publish a signup page on https://your-domain/index.html where users can connect to setup their own account or to create a new connection ticket for their account.
+Providers are encouraged to augment or replace this simple mechanism with their own web pages, icons, logos, as needed.

+### Automated Mailer
+As part of the automated signup, the server needs to send emails.
+This is accomplished via the nodemailer module.

+Many email hosts (like yahoo, gmail, etc) will apply great scrutiny to incoming emails.
+So without taking certain measures, registration emails may get filtered out as spam.

+MyCHIPs/nodemailer will sign messages with [DKIM](https://dkim.org), which will help.
+It may also be helpful to publish [DMARK](https://dmarc.org/overview/) and [SPF](https://open-spf.org) records for your site.

 <br>[Next - Connecting the Admin UI](use-admin.md)
 <br>[Back to Index](README.md#contents)